 Water Filter + Salt-Free Water Softener

-Our top pick for city water, the SpringWell 2 in 1 Water Filter and Salt Softener OR the Salt-Free Water Softener is a highly capable whole house water softener/conditioner and filtration system combo.
-The SpringWell Water Filter and Salt-Free Water Softener is two separate tanks, while the SpringWell 2 in 1 Water Filter and Salt Softener has an an all-in-one design, so you won’t need to hook the softener and the filter up to your plumbing separately.
+This highly capable whole house water softener/conditioner and filtration system combo offers better features at a better value for money than any other filter/softener combo available today.
+The SpringWell Water Filter and Salt-Free Softener combo consists of two separate tanks, while the SpringWell 2 in 1 Water Filter and Salt Softener has an all-in-one design.

-- Choose between softener or conditioner – Alongside the SpringWell whole house filtering system, you can choose between a water softener (the most compact option, using KDF and salt-based media in the same tank,) and a water conditioner (which comes in a separate tank – there’s not yet a 2-in-1 offering for this configuration).
+- Choose between softener or conditioner – Alongside the SpringWell whole house filtering system, you can choose between SpringWell’s water softener (the most compact option, using KDF and salt-based media in the same tank,) and the water conditioner (which comes in a separate tank).

-- Compact design option – The SpringWell 2 in 1 Water Filter and Salt Softener has a space-saving single-unit design that isn’t quite as big or bulky as some of the combo filter/softener systems on this list.
-You don’t get this perk if you buy the SpringWell Water Filter and Salt-Free Water Softener, though.
+- Save space with a combo unit – The SpringWell 2 in 1 Water Filter and Salt Softener has a space-saving single-unit design that’s not as big or bulky as many of the combo filter/softener systems on this list.

-Best For: People looking for the most reliable, best-value softener filter combo from a reputable, trusted brand.
+People looking for the most reliable, best-value softener filter combo for a city or municipal water supply.

 - Some of the fittings are plastic.

-The Evo E-3000 is our top pick for the best cartridge-based filter and salt-free softener on this list.
+The Kind E-3000 is our top pick for the best cartridge-based filter and salt-free softener on this list.
 This system combines three filtration and conditioning media and costs just under $1,600, making it an exceptional value for money.
+It’s also significantly easier to install than a tank-based system.

-- Conditioning, sediment, and carbon filters – The Evo E-3000 combines a sediment filter with a carbon filter and an eSoft cartridge within a single filter housing.
-Filtration, adsorption, and template-assisted crystallization combine to produce soft, filtered water.
+- Conditioning, sediment, and carbon filters – The Kind E-3000 combines a sediment filter with a carbon filter and an eSoft cartridge within a single filter housing.
+Filtration, adsorption, and template-assisted crystallization combine to produce conditioned, filtered water.
+Expect better-tasting water and relief from scale damage in your pipes and appliances.

-- Removes hundreds of contaminants & conditions water – The sediment filter in this system removes dust, rust, dirt, and more, while the carbon filter greatly reduces chlorine, chloramine, and other organic impurities.
+- Removes hundreds of contaminants & conditions water – The sediment filter in this system removes dust, rust, and dirt, while the carbon filter greatly reduces chlorine, chloramine, and other organic impurities.
 The eSoft conditioning cartridge prevents scale formation while retaining healthy minerals.

-- Good warranty and satisfaction guarantee – The Evo E-3000 is backed by a lifetime warranty and a 120-day satisfaction guarantee, so you can try the system risk-free.
+- Good warranty and satisfaction guarantee – The Kind E-3000 is backed by a lifetime warranty and a 120-day satisfaction guarantee, so you can try the system risk-free.

 - The cartridges need replacing more frequently than the media in a tank-based alternative.
 You’ll need to buy yearly sediment and carbon filter replacements.
 The good news is that the eSoft cartridge never needs to be replaced.